 Now you can share your design on platforms that support 360, like Facebook and YouTube.
 It’ll allow community to see your creativity.

 There are more ways to open your image.
 For quick tests, I’m using GoPro VR player.

 To get such gif I use GoPro VR Player to open 360 picture, and just record my screen using Quick Time Player.

 I hope that this short workflow will help you to design better VR experiences.
 You can download PSD file on Gumroad:

 You can also use any other tool for design.
 I prefer to use Photoshop because it gives more flexibility in effects and transformations.

 Please give your feedback or share your designs on twitter or in comments below.

 UPD.
 I just tried VRooms.
 It’s a simple tool that allows you to view in VR your 360 designs made in Figma.
-I will play with it a little bit more to come up with review and tutorial.
+I will play with it a little bit more to come up with a review and tutorial.
 Follow me here or on Twitter to don’t miss it.